chamale-rac/py-rasterizer/README.md

 If you'd like to contribute to py-rasterizer, feel free to submit a pull request.
 The only restriction of use is for users who study Graphic Computing in 2023 second cycle at UVG.

 ## 📬 Contact
-If you have any questions or comments about py-rasterizer, please feel free to reach out to us at 4444@schr.tech
+If you have any questions or comments about py-rasterizer, please feel free to reach out to me at 4444@schr.tech